jovyan123-playground/jupyter-releaser/README.md

 a list of shell commands, and are specified to run `before-` or `after-` a command.

-This is where `release-helper` looks for configuration:
+This is where `release-helper` looks for configuration (first one found is used):

 ```code
     .release-helper.toml